Lavalier microphone

 A lavalier microphone or lavalier (also known as a lav, lapel mic, clip mic, body mic, collar mic, neck mic or personal mic) is a small microphone used for television, interview and other studio applications to allow hands-free operation.
 They are most commonly provided with small clips for attaching to collars, ties, or other clothing.
 The cord may be hidden by clothes and either run to a radio frequency transmitter kept in a pocket or clipped to a belt, or routed directly to the mixer or a recording device.

 These miniature microphones are often supplied with a choice of push-on grills of differing lengths that provide gentle high-frequency boost by forming a resonant cavity.
-A peak of approximately 6 dB at 6–8 kHz is considered beneficial for compensating loss of clarity when chest-mounted, as is a peak of a few decibels at 10–15 kHz when mounted in the hair above the forehead.
+A presence peak like this is beneficial for compensating loss of clarity when chest-mounted, or when mounted in the hair above the forehead.
 This method of boosting high frequencies does not worsen noise-performance, as electronic equalization would do.